cranndarach/git-tutorial/04-working-with-remotes.md

 ## Pulling from a remote

 When you are collaborating with others on one repository, or working across multiple computers, there will likely be times when the remote contains work that is not in your local repository.
+Just like you `push` changes from your local repository to the remote, you can `pull` changes from the remote to your local repository.

-If your current branch is already tracking a remote branch (such as if you have already run a `git push -u origin master` once), then all you need to do to retrieve these changes is run:
+If your current branch is already tracking a remote branch (such as if you have already run a `git push -u origin master` once), then all you need to do is
+run:

 ```git
 git pull
 ```

 If you have not set up your branch to track one on the remote, it's just a couple more terms:

 ```git
 git pull origin master